Tinder and Megan Thee Stallion will give you $10,000 to stop being so shy in your profile

 In addition to pushing members to be more authentic and capitalizing on the activity surge of Dating Sunday, Parlapiano says a big part of the #PYOTChallenge was to “create some levity” in an enormously challenging year for its core demographic.

 “We’ve been circling around economic impact for Gen Z for a while.
 A lot of opportunities have been taken off the table.
 Some people are foregoing school.
 A lot of people are moving back in with their parents.
 And it’s a tricky time to date,” Parlapiano says.
-“We really wanted to be really empathetic and sensitive to that.
-So Put Yourself Out There really celebrates stripping down yourself, getting creative, being authentic—and it rewards financially.”
+“We wanted to be really empathetic and sensitive to that.
+So Put Yourself Out There celebrates stripping down yourself, getting creative, being authentic—and it rewards financially.”

-The #PYOTChallenge runs until December 31 with the winners announced January 17, 2021.
+The #PYOTChallenge runs until December 31; the winners will be announced January 17, 2021.
 Click here for more info on how to enter.